lorvent/sms/README.md

             ]

 ## Transportation directions [GET /transportation_directions]
-Get all transportation directions for selected transportation
+List all transportation directions for selected transportation used for all roles

 + Request (application/json)
     + Body